seekinginfiniteloop/seekinginfiniteloop/README.md

 - **Breathing life into ideas**: I'm crazy good at navigating ambiguous problems and chipping away at abstract ideas.
 - **Writing for humans**: I'm obsessed with plain, approachable writing.

-... with all superpowers there's a cost.
+... all superpowers have a cost.
 You can imagine for yourself how each of those can backfire sometimes.

 ## I'm currently focused on